Amzani/apidesk-sdk-test-def/docs/models/components/updateuserrequestphonenumberstype.md

 # UpdateUserRequestPhoneNumbersType

-Specifies the category of the phone number, such as 'mobile', 'home', or 'work'.
-This helps in identifying the context in which the phone number is used, aiding in better communication management within the CRM system.
-If provided, it should be a valid string representing the phone type.
+Specifies the category of the phone number, such as 'home', 'work', or 'mobile'.
+This helps in identifying the context in which the phone number is used, ensuring accurate communication channels are maintained.
+It is optional and can be left blank if the type is not specified.

 ## Example Usage